Raymond0715/qnn_with_ng/README.md

 # Quantized Neural Networks on Classification tasks using `TensorFlow 2.3`

 This is an example for quantized neural networks using "natural gradient (ng)" introduced in "optimizing quantized neural network with natural gradient" and  "straight-through estimator (ste)".
+Accuracy and loss will be recorded in log file in `./log` directory.
+You can plot curve of `val_accuracy` and `val_loss` with `tools/curve.py`.